kavinravi/portfolio-construction/README.md

 1. **Factor Exposures**

    - The app treats each ETF’s daily returns as a blend of standard factors: **US equity**, **International**, **Small-cap**, **Value**, **Growth**, **Momentum**, **Quality**.
-   - It runs a straightforward linear regression to estimate each ETF’s factor loadings.
+   - It runs a linear regression to estimate each ETF’s factor loadings.

 2. **Portfolio Optimization**

    - You set your target mix (e.g., 40% value, 20% growth, 20% momentum, 20% quality).
-   - Choose how many ETFs (N) to include.
+   - Choose how many ETFs (n) to include.
    - The app evaluates combinations and weightings to minimize the gap between actual vs. target exposures, under a 0–100% weight constraint summing to 100%.

 3. **Performance Analysis**

    - Benchmarks your optimized portfolio against SPY on metrics like total return, annualized return, volatility, Sharpe ratio, drawdown, beta, and information ratio.
-   - Plots the cumulative growth of a \$100 K starting capital over the backtest period.
+   - Plots the cumulative growth of a \$1 M starting capital over the backtest period.

 ---